peterhry/peterhrynkow.com/resume.md

 LinkedIn: <a href="{{ site.author.linkedin }}">{{ site.author.linkedin | replace: "https://", "" }}</a><br>
 GitHub: <a href="{{ site.author.github }}">{{ site.author.github | replace: "https://", "" }}</a>

-## Key strengths
+## Highlights

 - A lifelong learner, Peter brings a diverse background in design, technology, and marketing that allows him to communicate at all levels of an organization.

-- Translating epics into elegant technical solutions that balance cost, complexity, and value to the business.
+- A creative problem solver, Peter is skilled at translating epics into elegant technical solutions that balance cost, complexity, and value to the business.

-- Coaching Scrum teams to work effectively and deliver high quality work each sprint.
+- A teacher and mentor, Peter's ideas have been featured in popular blogs and books, including _Practical SVG_ by Chris Coiyer.

 ## Work history